Kind: Developmental epigenomics

 Jop Kind

-Jop Kind is group leader at the Hubrecht Institute, professor by special appointment of Single Cell Epigenomics at the Radboud University Nijmegen and Oncode Investigator.
+Jop Kind is group leader at the Hubrecht Institute, professor by special appointment of Single Cell Epigenomics at the Radboud University Nijmegen and Investigator at Oncode Institute.
 His group is interested in elucidating the role of chromatin and nuclear architecture in gene-regulation and DNA-repair.
 The Kind group develops new techniques, such as the recently developed DamID and m6ATracer techniques.
 These techniques enable them to study genome architecture and protein-DNA interactions in high resolution in single cells.
 The Kind group uses these techniques to study the role of genome architecture and chromatin context in temporal and spatial control of gene expression in development and disease.

 Scientific training and positions